 Conference presentation:

-Contributions to meetings or symposia that have not been formallty published should still be included in a reference list as follows:
+Contributions to meetings or symposia that have not been formally published should still be included in a reference list as follows.

 Example of Reference: